digihealthucsd/postable-spirometry/hardware designs/README.md

 The "hardware designs" folder contains the following folders and contents:

 * .../3D Print: Solidworks and STL files for 3D printed version of the vortex whistle
-* .../DXF: Drawing files which can be used be laser cutting of the Oilboard and Sticker Paper parts
+* .../DXF: Drawing files which can be used for laser cutting of the Oilboard and Sticker Paper parts
 * .../Postcard: Single SVG file with the main oilboard components and QR code for the postcard
 * .../Solidworks: Solidworks part and drawing files of the whistle components